 Trying to control blanket weed and algae in my pond

-Over the past year, I’ve watched in despair as algae has wrapped its ever extending arms around my pond; it feels like algae is threatening to suffocate my pond.
-The other ponds I’ve created have never really suffered with algae to the same extent that my current pond has.
-The smaller pond that we built in our garden some years ago (this pond was installed in exact the same spot where my current pond stands – it was my current pond’s predecessor) experienced an algae bloom in late spring, each year, but it was far less noticeable than the algae is in my pond, now.
+Over the past year, I’ve watched in despair as algae has wrapped its ever extending arms around my pond; I feel like algae is threatening to suffocate my pond at any moment.
+The other ponds I’ve created in the past have never really suffered with algae to the same extent that my current pond has.
+The smaller pond that we built in our garden some years ago (this pond was installed in exact the same spot where my current pond stands – it was my current pond’s predecessor) experienced an algae bloom in late spring, each year, but it was far less noticeable than the algae is in my current pond, now.

 Sunlight promotes algae growth and within a few days of installation, the pond water had turned deepest green, it was full of algae.
 Happily, the water became clearer almost immediately after my Oase pond kit was installed.
 I’m absolutely certain that the Oase products I’m using are still helping to reduce the algae; however, I’m sorry to say that my pond is now almost choked with algae.
 Algae seams to bubble up around Ranunculus aquatilis and other aquatic plants that grow over the surface of the water, threatening to submerge and drown my plants, as it strangles my pond with its suffocating green scum.

 Methods I’ve tried to control algae in my pond